-After a while I’ve exhausted all my ideas.
-Now its time to step away for a bit.
-I know if I keep working any objectivity I might have about what is good and what is not will go right out the window.
-I know when I come back later I can review my work with a fresh set of eyes and pick out my best ideas.
-Those ideas will be refined and presented in a PDF file along with a few written notes and ideas we can explore as we move forward.
+After a while, I’ve exhausted all my ideas.
+Now it's time to step away for a bit.
+I know if I keep working any objectivity I might have about what is good and what is not, will go right out the window.
+I know when I come back later and review my work with a fresh set of eyes I can pick out my best ideas.
+Those ideas will then be refined and presented in a PDF file along with a few written notes and ideas we can explore as we move forward.

 Step three – Tightening up

 Bill picked his favorite from this batch upper left.